orange-cloudfoundry/ci-buildpack-cached/README.md

 # ci-buildpack-cached

-Pipeline which create cached buildpack from cloud foundry and deploy it to storage system (default to s3) when a new version of buildpack has been released.
+Pipeline which create cached buildpack for cloud foundry when a new version of buildpack has been released and deploy it to storage system (default to s3).

 ## Use it on your concourse